Tera-Shiraneko/auto-trash/Readme.md

 ---

 ## Interface Command
-- Type `/8 autotrashconfig` to enable or disable the module and add items for deletion.
+- Same command like the one from console command listed above.

 ---